Johnson Wax Headquarters: Retrospective

 American architects deemed the Johnson Wax Headquarters one of "seven wonders of American architecture" in a 1958 survey.
 The Administration Building and Research Tower received the Twenty-five Year Award from the American Institute of Architects (AIA) in 1974, in honor of the buildings' "design of enduring significance".
-The AIA also described the two structures as being among seventeen "examples of [Wright's] contribution to American culture".
+The AIA also described the structures as two of seventeen "examples of [Wright's] contribution to American culture".
 Additionally, in a survey of 170 AIA fellows in 1986, the building ranked ninth on a list of "most successful examples of architectural design".
 A writer for the Journal Times said in 1993 that the Johnson Wax Headquarters and Wingspread "overshadow the rest of the architecture in Racine County" because they were so well-known.

 When Hibbert died in 1978, the Herbert F. Johnson Museum of Art's director said that Hibbert's decision to hire Wright "was a daring and courageous action at the time".
 Michael Kimmelman of The Chicago Tribune wrote in 1986 that the Johnson Wax Headquarters "is without question one of the most remarkable commercial structures ever built".
 The British historian Kenneth Frampton described the structures as "possibly the most profound work of art that America has ever produced".
 A local newspaper reporter, touring the headquarters in the 1990s, wrote that "you'll never look at any building the same way again", describing the structures as not merely utilitarian.
 Dale Buss wrote in The Wall Street Journal in 2009 that the headquarters' design had inspired "a form of architectural husbandry" by S. C. Johnson, although he thought the Golden Rondelle Theater's design clashed with the rest of the complex.